Understanding the Laws for Home Warranties

 It is very common to think of a home warranty company as a variation of an insurance company.
 After all, the same basic concepts apply.
 With home warranties, you pay a monthly premium plus deductibles and get a sense of security that you will not run into major expenses because you are covered; with any type of insurance, whether it is a home insurance or a car insurance or even a life insurance, you do the same – pay a monthly premium and deductibles when needed to keep you safe from a one-off expense that has a deadly potential for your budgeting.

-The aforementioned NHSCA is definitely attempt to separate home warranties from insurances and fight for separate regulation between the two, but it seems that some states don’t differentiate between the two, and home warranties are still governed by the same laws and regulators that apply to the insurance industry.
+The aforementioned NHSCA is definitely attempting to separate home warranties from insurances and fight for separate regulation between the two, but it seems that some states don’t differentiate between the two, and home warranties are still governed by the same laws and regulators that apply to the insurance industry.
 This is another state-by-state case.

 The most important takeaway from this section of the home warranty regulation and rules is to remember home warranty companies do not have to go through the same ionization as do insurance companies, and as such they are, per-definition, riskier to deal with in comparison to insurance firms.